 There are other models that aspiring marketplace entrepreneurs could consider, including membership fees, lead fees, or freemium models.
-To learn more, read our guide to choosing the right business model for your marketplace.
+To learn more, read our guide to choosing the right marketplace business model for you.

-Choosing the right business model and selecting appropriate pricing levels are critical decisions that can make or break a marketplace business.
+Choosing the right business model and determining the right marketplace pricing strategy are critical decisions that can make or break your business.

 Low fees might attract sellers to the platform, but marketplaces need to generate revenue to maintain the platform, add new features, and pay employees.
 Equally, fees and upfront costs can’t be too high, or sellers won’t sign up for the platform.
 Striking the right balance is crucial to the success of any marketplace business.